wizards-of-lua/wizards-of-lua/docs/_modules/Vec3.md

       - url: Vec3/normalize.md
 ---

-'Vec3' is short for '3-dimensional Vector'.
+An instance of the <span class="notranslate">Vec3</span> class represents a '3-dimensional Vector'.
 Mostly a 3-dimensional vector is used to denote a position in the 3-dimensional world space.
 And sometimes it is used to denote a constant velocity of an object inside that space.
 Actually a vector can be used for many other 'things' that can be described by 3 independent numerical values.

-To create a vector you can call the Vec3 function:
+To create a vector you can call the <span class="notranslate">Vec3</span> function:
 ```lua
 /lua myvec = Vec3( 1, 2, 3)
 ```